delaschwein/diplobench/README.md

 Each **Power** (e.g., France, England, Germany) is controlled by a separate LLM.
 These LLMs communicate and negotiate with each other through short messages (the “press” or “missives”) multiple times each turn, then decide on final orders (moves).
 The game engine processes these orders, updates the board state, and continues until the game ends.

-## Sample Game Reports
+## Sample Game Reports & Negotiation Logs

-Note that these are just single games, so may not be representative of averaged performance over many trials.
-There will be significant variance of outcomes between games.
+**Note** that these are just single games, so may not be representative of averaged performance over many trials.
+There will be significant variance of outcomes between iterations.
 From my testing, these samples are *roughly* indicative of how these models play.

-The negotiation logs give interesting insight into their different styles of negotiating.
+The negotiation logs in these reports provide interesting insight into their different styles of negotiating.

 - http://eqbench.com/results/diplomacy/claude-3.7-sonnet-1.54.html
 - http://eqbench.com/results/diplomacy/deepseek-r1-1.56.html